Longzea/CeloAssist-Tutorial/README.md

 In developing our smart contract we are going to use Remix which is a web-based IDE for writing smart contracts in Solidity.

-To get started, open the Remix IDE by clicking on the link https://remix.ethereum.org/ you will see a contract folder.
+To get started, open the [Remix IDE](https://remix.ethereum.org) you will see a contract folder.
 Inside that contract folder, create a Solidity file called `CeloAssist.sol`.
 The `.sol` extension indicates that it is a Solidity file.

 Next inside the file, let's create a license identifier that helps in governing our code and it should be used to avoid any legal issues.